 Key Takeaways

-- FX rate uncertainty arises from the time an international portfolio company is sold and the funds are repatriated
+- Foreign exchange (FX) rate uncertainty arises from the time an international portfolio company is sold and the funds are repatriated.

 Situation

 A USD-based fund has a European investment that has recently matured.
 The repatriation process can take up to a month before all docs are finalized.
 Although the final EUR amount figure is known, the timing of the repatriation is unknown.
-The timing on the transfer of funds back to the US is estimated to be 3-6 weeks.
+The timing on the transfer of funds back to the US can take anywhere from a few weeks to a couple of months.

 Should EUR appreciate in the interim, the total return (investment yield + FX yield) will increase.
 However, should EUR depreciate before the final conversion, the total return will decrease resulting in a lower overall final IRR.